 For this year's Chicago’s 50th Annual Pride Parade there will be several Grand Marshals.
 There will be an Honorary Grand Marshal; a Youth Grand Marshal; several“ Legacy" Grand Marshals (three community members continually active in LGBTQ+ organizations and/or business since before Stonewall for 50 years +) and an Organizational Grand Marshal.

 (Lori Lightfoot - Photo by Vern Hester for Windy City Times)

-Mayor-Elect Lightfoot's bio is well known to the public who in record numbers voted for her in the mayoral election.
-Her background in both federal positions and local positions with previous administrations is also part of the public record.
-Mayoral-elect Lightfoot will be marching near the front of the parade (directly behind the front banner and color guard carried by the Scout troops) as her predecessors Mayor Daley and Mayor Emanuel did as well).
+Mayor Lightfoot's bio is well known to the public who in record numbers voted for her in the mayoral election.
+Her background and experience in both federal positions and local positions with previous administrations is also part of the public record.
+Mayoral Lightfoot will be marching near the front of the parade (directly behind the front banner and color guard carried by the Scout troops) as her predecessors Mayor Daley and Mayor Emanuel did as well).
 She is the first open lesbian mayor in the city's history.

 YOUTH GRAND MARSHAL -